- For 29 August 2018 start; 22 July 2018

 - Distance Learning LLM in Computer and Communications Law

-Informa work with Queen Mary to promote and recruit to our Distance Learning programmes in Computer and Communications Law.
+KNect365 Learning work with Queen Mary to promote and recruit to our Distance Learning programmes in Computer and Communications Law.
+View more information and apply online at KNect365 Learning.

-For more information and to apply, contact KNect365 Learning – An Informa Business:
+For more information and to apply, contact KNect365 Learning:

 Tel: +44 (0)20 7017 4483

-You should apply for this course through KNect365 Learning – An Informa Business.
+You should apply for this course through KNect365 Learning.

-KNect365 Learning – An Informa Business work with Queen Mary to promote and recruit to our Distance Learning programmes in Computer and Communications Law.
-For application or course enquiries queries please contact KNect365 Learning – An Informa Business.
+KNect365 Learning work with Queen Mary to promote and recruit to our Distance Learning programmes in Computer and Communications Law.
+For application or course enquiries queries please contact KNect365 Learning.

 As this is a distance learning programme, we understand that applicants may live overseas or outside London.
-To comply with official admissions procedures if you are made an offer all applicants will be expected to submit by post (courier) or in person certified copies of qualifications which were uploaded when making an online application.
+To comply with official admissions procedures if you are made an offer all applicants will be expected to provide a good quality, colour scanned copies of qualifications and proof of identification when making an online application.

 Distance learning students are not eligible for Queen Mary funding.